Clerical Boarding Schemes

 - Candidates on these lists are ranked in merit order and particular areas of strength highlighted to allow identification of a candidate that best matches the recruiting department's requirements in terms of skills and competencies, work experience, work pattern etc.

-If you are appointed into a temporary post you will be placed on the redeployment portal 6 months before the end of the funding for your temporary post.
+If you are appointed into a temporary post you will be placed on the redeployment portal up to 6 months before the end of the funding for your temporary post.
 This will allow you an opportunity to apply and be considered for suitable clerical officer posts across the University which are fixed term, peripatetic and permanent.

 Unfortunately, there’s a lot of competition for opportunities at the University so not everyone will be successful.